Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlInstanceLink.md

 ```

 ### -ResourceGroupName
-The name of the resource group.
+Name of the resource group.

 ```yaml
 Type: System.String